 Jonathan apple tree was planted by my late husband to honor a special

-child and is the same age.
+grandchild and is the same age.

-I also have a large silver maple tree that the kids in the
+development, but have a large silver maple tree that the kids in the

 neighborhood seem to favor.
 The trunk on the tree splits at just the

 right height for a child to be able to use it as a foothold for